Virginia's 9th Senate district

 Virginia's 9th Senate district is one of 40 districts in the Senate of Virginia.
-It is an open seat pending a special election to replace Democrat Jennifer McClellan who was elected to the United States House of Representatives.
-It is currently the most Democratic-leaning district in the Virginia Senate.

 Geography

 District 9 is based primarily in the City of Richmond, stretching to also include all of Charles City County and parts of Hanover County and Henrico County.

-The district overlaps with Virginia's 1st, 4th, and 7th congressional districts, and with the 55th, 68th, 69th, 70th, 71st, 72nd, 73rd, and 74th districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 1st and 4th congressional districts, and with the 55th, 68th, 69th, 70th, 71st, 72nd, 73rd, and 74th districts of the Virginia House of Delegates.

 Recent election results

+2024 special election

+Republican Tammy Brankley Mulchi was elected in January 2024.

 2023 special election

-Following Jennifer McClellan's February 2023 election to Congress, a special election was called for the district.
-Lamont Bagby is the Democratic nominee.
+Following Jennifer McClellan's election to Congress, a special election was called for the district.
+Lamont Bagby, the Democratic nominee, won the election with 89.84% of the vote.